hexanal/fredmercy-blog/src/content/en/blog/2021/03/08/selling-your-soul.md

 description: monetize yourself
 type: post
 tags: high, opinion, rant, with emojis
-edited: 2021-03-11 @ 8:38am
+edited: 2021-03-11 @ 2:19pm
 ---

 `2:00pm:` These days I've been thinking about social media again, and about how it's just a beautiful thing.
 When you think about it, here's a digital tool that truly connects us all!
 We're able to communicate and share ideas effortlessly through space and time. <a href="https://www.youtube.com/watch?v=DCyZYhobvc4" target="_blank" rel="noopener noreferrer">We're able to form communities, join groups, make friends, change the worl-</a>

 Stop 🛑

 This doesn't exist, right?
-Mainstream social media is ~~simply a way to keep us hooked and give away information about ourselves to~~ advertisting ~~companies~~ 👀
+Mainstream social media is ~~simply a way to keep us hooked and give away information about ourselves to~~ advertising ~~companies~~ 👀

 At least, that's what
 <a href="https://www.nytimes.com/2021/01/15/opinion/tech-hope-america.html" target="_blank" rel="noopener noreferrer">The New York</a>